Qolzam/react-blog/readme.md

 # Atom plugins

-  atom-beautify
+- atom-beautify
-  react
+-  react

->If you're using Windows you can now install all node-gyp dependencies with single command:
+If you're using Windows you can now install all node-gyp dependencies with single command:

-`` $ npm install --global --production windows-build-tools` and then install the package
+` $ npm install --global --production windows-build-tools` and then install the package

 ` $ npm install --global node-gyp`

 # Authors
-- Amir Hossein movahedi
+- Amir Movahedi

 # License
 This project is licensed under the MIT License.